 After an interview, a background investigation and a psychological evaluation, those students selected will be hired as part-time police cadets.
 Cadet training will include broad training objectives and best practices specific to App State Police, including:

 - first aid, automated external defibrillator (AED) and CPR certification;

 - communication skills training;

 - active shooter/aggressor training.

 Following cadet training, police cadets will be given civilian security assignments on campus, which can range from building security to special events on campus.

 Police cadets who perform satisfactorily and meet academy requirements will have the opportunity to attend the Appalachian Police Academy held each summer.
 To join the academy, cadets must be at least 20 years old — the required age to be a law enforcement officer in North Carolina.

 After passing the state certification exam, graduates of the academy will be certified police officers in the state of North Carolina and will continue working as part-time police officers for App State Police until they earn their academic degree.

 Appalachian's police academy is managed in partnership with the Caldwell Community College and Technical Institute’s basic law enforcement training program.
-Lt.
+Capt.
 K.C.
 Mitchell of App State Police serves as police development coordinator, leading the training and development of not only police academy cadets during the summer but also part- and full-time officers with App State Police throughout the year.

 “Police instructors from App State Police and other instructors from around the state will provide instruction during the police academy,” Stephenson added.
 “We’re very fortunate to have fantastic partners from around the state who are eager to assist in providing the finest instruction and training environment possible for our police academy students.”